bock42/TemplateRetinotopy/README.md

 # TemplateRetinotopy
-Automatic identification of cortical retinotopic organization using functional correlations
+Project repository for the automatic identification of cortical retinotopic organization using functional correlations